VietThan/vietthan.github.io/_posts/2022-10-28-the-data-recovery.md

 categories: [tech, work, career, interview]
 ---

-Many developers will have done this, some probably do this as a daily routine, but a recent work of mine on a data recovery job felt like a latest expression of my progress so far.
+Many developers will have done this, some probably do this as a daily routine, but a recent work of mine on a data recovery job felt like a latest expression of my career's progress so far.

 <!--break-->

+## The Problem

 After being notified by some customers, AppCard discovered that a real-time SQS data queue provided by a third-party hasn’t provided real-time data in a while.
 Though we were able to quickly notify our third-party to bring that system back online, we still had an issue where approximately 4 days of data was missing and unprocessed.